-“UNL is the system’s flagship—a land-grant research institution and Big Ten member that has led and innovated for almost 150 years.”
+"UNL is the system’s flagship—a land-grant research institution and Big Ten member that has led and innovated for over 150 years."

 Today, UNL is the flagship campus of the University of Nebraska system, serving Nebraska citizens through education, research and outreach.
 It is listed by the Carnegie Foundation within the “Research Universities (very high research activity)” category, is a member of the Association of Public and Land-grant Universities (APLU), and is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-In Fall 2015, for the twelfth-straight year, UNL was among the top 50 public universities listed in the U.S. News and World Report’s annual evaluation of America’s Best Colleges.
+In Fall 2022, UNL was among the top 75 public universities listed in the U.S. News and World Report’s annual evaluation of America’s Best Colleges.
 UNL is ranked in the top third of all national universities, both public and private.

-As home to over 25,000 students, UNL prepares students to join the ranks of legendary alumni, including investing mogul Warren Buffett, comedian Johnny Carson, and author Willa Cather.
+As home to nearly 24,000 students, UNL prepares students to join the ranks of legendary alumni, including investing mogul Warren Buffett, comedian Johnny Carson, and author Willa Cather.
 Through continuing to fulfill its three primary missions of teaching, research and service, UNL is building on the legacy set by its alumni—while also preparing current and future generations of students.

-The University of Nebraska Medical Center was founded in 1881 as the Omaha Medical College and joined the University of Nebraska in 1902.
+The University of Nebraska Medical Center was founded in 1880 as the Omaha Medical College and joined the University of Nebraska in 1902.
 What began as the state’s first medical college expanded and grew to incorporate a dental college, a pharmacy college, nursing college, and many more areas of study.
 Today, UNMC works to educate and build a 21st century health care work force.
-UNMC’s six colleges and two institutes, in partnership with Nebraska Medicine, not only educate future health care providers, but generate an annual economic impact of $4.2 billion for the state of Nebraska.
-In total, UNMC serves nearly 3,800 students in more than two dozen programs.
+UNMC’s six colleges and two institutes, in partnership with Nebraska Medicine, not only educate future health care providers, but generate an annual economic impact of $5.9 billion for the state of Nebraska.
+In total, UNMC serves more than 4,000 students in more than two dozen programs.
 Approximately half of Nebraska’s physicians, dental professionals, pharmacists, bachelor-prepared nurses and allied health professionals have graduated from UNMC.